redis-developer/postgres-to-redis-rdi-demo/README.md

 terraform destroy -auto-approve
 ```

-## ⚡ Using RDI for data streaming
+### Using RDI for data streaming

 Now that everything has been properly deployed, you can start the fun part, which is using RDI to stream data changes from the source database to the target database.

-In this section, you will:

-* Investigate your current dataset using pgAdmin.
-* Use Redis Insight to access your RDI deployment.
-* Deploy a RDI pipeline to stream data to Redis.
-* Use Redis Insight to verify if data is available.

-Open a browser and point to `http://localhost:8888`.
+1. Open a browser and point to `http://localhost:8888`.

 ![pgAdmin login!](/images/pgAdmin-login.png "pgAdmin login")